Portfolio-Projects42/front-end-projects/docs-projects/docs/test-runner/writing-tests/mocking.md

 Import Maps are defined in HTML.
 We need to write a [HTML test](./html-tests.md) to use a specific Import Map per test.

 This is an example using Mocha.
 We want to test if a function works correctly without actually causing side effects, like posting data to a server.
-We mock the module that causes side effects in our test.
+We mock the module that causes side effects in my test.

 Source code: